2019 Houston Astros season: Performance overview

-Verlander and Cole, anchoring the starting rotation, each turned in a sub-3.00 earned run average (ERA), attained 20 wins, and 300 strikeouts, becoming the first teammate duo to actualize the latter two since Randy Johnson (24–5 W–L, 2.32 ERA, 334 K) and Curt Schilling (23–7 W–L, 3.23 ERA, 316 K) with the 2002 Arizona Diamondbacks.
+Verlander and Cole, anchoring the starting rotation, became just the second pair of teammates to attain 300 or more strikeouts during the same season, (Note: Number of players that meet criteria in a season for a team, in the regular season, requiring strikeouts ≥ 300, sorted by descending instances.) while becoming the first to turn each of 300 strikeouts, sub-3.00 earned run average (ERA) and 20 or more wins.
+The 300-strikeout and 20-win thresholds were first achieved by Randy Johnson (24–5 W–L, 2.32 ERA, 334 K) and Curt Schilling (23–7 W–L, 3.23 ERA, 316 K) as members of the 2002 Arizona Diamondbacks.
 Further, Verlander and Cole virtually replicated each other's production, combining to lead the AL in the pitching Triple Crown categories, (Note: Composed of leading the league in each of wins, strikeouts and ERA.) and led or placed in the top five in virtually every other measure.
 Verlander—who led MLB in wins (21), and finished second to Cole in MLB in strikeouts (326 to 300) and in the AL in ERA (2.50 to 2.58)—clinched his second American League Cy Young Award.
 Cole's second-place finish signaled one of the closest Cy Young votes in history.
+Moreover, it was the just fifth season in which teammates placed both first and second in the Cy Young balloting, succeeding Don Newcombe and Sal Maglie, 1956 Dodgers; Mike Marshall and Andy Messersmith, 1974 Dodgers; and Johnson and Schilling, twice, 2001 and 2002 Diamondbacks.

 Verlander and Cole joined Mike Hampton and José Lima (22 games won and 21, respectively, in 1999) as the second 20-game winner duo for the Astros.

 Verlander became the fifth Astros pitcher to lead the league in wins (21), following Joe Niekro in 1979 (21), Mike Scott in 1989 (20), Mike Hampton in 1999 (22), and Roy Oswalt in 2004 (20).
+In addition to the Cy Young Award, Verlander was recognized as the Baseball America Major League Player of the Year, and the Players Choice Award for AL Outstanding Pitcher.
+Verlander became the fourth Astros pitcher to win the Cy Young Award, and second since realigning to the American League.
+Previous Astros winners included Mike Scott (1986 in the National League (NL)), Roger Clemens (2004 NL), and Dallas Keuchel (2015 AL).
+Verlander's second Cy Young, he had previously won as a member of the Detroit Tigers in 2011, also the year in which he won the pitching Triple Crown.